RamtinMoslemi/KAN-Papers/README.md

 Md Abrar Jahin, Md.
 Akmol Masud, M. F. Mridha, Zeyar Aung, Nilanjan Dey

 **Abstract:**
-Heart failure remains a major global health challenge, contributing significantly to the 17.8 million annual deaths from cardiovascular disease, highlighting the need for improved diagnostic tools.
-Current heart disease prediction models based on classical machine learning face limitations, including poor handling of high-dimensional, imbalanced data, limited performance on small datasets, and a lack of uncertainty quantification, while also being difficult for healthcare professionals to interpret.
-To address these issues, we introduce KACQ-DCNN, a novel classical-quantum hybrid dual-channel neural network that replaces traditional multilayer perceptrons and convolutional layers with Kolmogorov-Arnold Networks (KANs).
-This approach enhances function approximation with learnable univariate activation functions, reducing model complexity and improving generalization.
-The KACQ-DCNN 4-qubit 1-layered model significantly outperforms 37 benchmark models across multiple metrics, achieving an accuracy of 92.03%, a macro-average precision, recall, and F1 score of 92.00%, and an ROC-AUC score of 94.77%.
-Ablation studies demonstrate the synergistic benefits of combining classical and quantum components with KAN.
-Additionally, explainability techniques like LIME and SHAP provide feature-level insights, improving model transparency, while uncertainty quantification via conformal prediction ensures robust probability estimates.
-These results suggest that KACQ-DCNN offers a promising path toward more accurate, interpretable, and reliable heart disease predictions, paving the way for advancements in cardiovascular healthcare.
+Heart failure is a leading cause of global mortality, necessitating improved diagnostic strategies.
+Classical machine learning models struggle with challenges such as high-dimensional data, class imbalances, poor feature representations, and lack of interpretability.
+While quantum machine learning holds promise, current hybrid models have not fully exploited quantum advantages.
+In this paper, we propose the Kolmogorov-Arnold Classical-Quantum Dual-Channel Neural Network (KACQ-DCNN), a novel hybrid architecture that replaces traditional multilayer perceptrons with Kolmogorov-Arnold Networks (KANs), enabling learnable univariate activation functions.
+Our KACQ-DCNN 4-qubit, 1-layer model outperforms 37 benchmark models, including 16 classical and 12 quantum neural networks, achieving an accuracy of 92.03%, with macro-average precision, recall, and F1 scores of 92.00%.
+It also achieved a ROC-AUC of 94.77%, surpassing other models by significant margins, as validated by paired t-tests with a significance threshold of 0.0056 (after Bonferroni correction).
+Ablation studies highlight the synergistic effect of classical-quantum integration, improving performance by about 2% over MLP variants.
+Additionally, LIME and SHAP explainability techniques enhance feature interpretability, while conformal prediction provides robust uncertainty quantification.
+Our results demonstrate that KACQ-DCNN improves cardiovascular diagnostics by combining high accuracy with interpretability and uncertainty quantification.